-- Medication and blood tests advice during the coronavirus pandemic - Update on shielding and risk with the coronavirus because of rheumatology conditions and treatment? - Changes to rheumatology clinics: our 'new normal - Will it be safe to come to the hospital? - What about the helpline?
+- Medication and blood tests advice during the coronavirus pandemic - Update on advice for the clinically extremely vulnerable? - Changes to rheumatology clinics: our 'new normal" - Will it be safe to come to the hospital? - What about the helpline?

 Medication and blood tests advice during the coronavirus pandemic